assertj/assertj/CONTRIBUTING.md

 * Use `@DisplayName` on the test class - see `OptionalAssert_containsInstanceOf_Test` as an example.
 * Write unit test assertions with AssertJ!
 Let's eat our own dog food.
 * Unit tests method naming convention is underscore-based (like python) and not camel-case, we find it is much readable for long test names!
-* Successful assertion unit test method names should start with: `should_pass_...`.
+* Successful assertion unit test method names should start with: `should_pass_xxx` (if you find a better test name, use your best judgment and go for it!)
-* Failing assertion unit test method names should start with: `should_fail_...`.
+* Failing assertion unit test method names should start with: `should_fail_xxx`. (if you find a better test name, use your best judgment and go for it!)

-* Put GIVEN WHEN THEN steps in each test, favoring `BDDAssertions.then` instead of `Assertions.assertThat` for assertions in the THEN step.
+* Put `GIVEN` `WHEN` `THEN` steps in each test, prefer `BDDAssertions.then` over `Assertions.assertThat` for assertions in the `THEN` step.
 Steps can be combined or omitted if a separate step does not provide much benefit to test readability, just ensure that the WHEN step (either single or combined) contains the test target.
-* Use `AssertionUtil.expectAssertionError` for tests expecting to get an `AssertionError`  - see `OptionalAssert_containsInstanceOf_Test` as an example..
+* Use `AssertionUtil.expectAssertionError` for tests expecting to get an `AssertionError` - see `OptionalAssert_containsInstanceOf_Test` below for an example.
 * Use static import when it makes the code more readable.
 * If possible, add a (fun) code example in [assertj-examples](https://github.com/assertj/assertj-examples) and use it in the javadoc.

-A good unit test to use as a reference is `OptionalAssert_containsInstanceOf_Test`.
-Here's a sample below:
+A good unit test to use as a reference is `OptionalAssert_containsInstanceOf_Test`, here's a sample below:

 ```java
 import static org.assertj.core.api.BDDAssertions.then;